ssolunna/chess/README.md

 For further information look on the following website: [ChessVariants](https://www.chessvariants.org/d.chess/chess.html)

 ## Guidelines
-- Notation for squares is `[column][row]`, e.g., "e1" for the square on the e column/field and 1 row/rank
+- Notation for squares is `[column][row]`, e.g., "e1" for the square on the "e" column/field and "1" row/rank
 - You can save the game by typing `save` when prompted to choose a piece. *(Note that if you already saved a game and choose to save another one, the former will be overwritten by the latter)*
 - You can resign from playing by typing `resign` when prompted to choose a piece
 - If you are not sure what to type, i.e., what pieces are available to move or which moves are legal, press <kbd>enter</kbd> and a range of options will be displayed
+- To quickly dismiss the draw proposal prompts, press <kbd>enter</kbd>

 ## Acknowledgements
 - [Rules and guidance](https://www.chessvariants.org/d.chess/chess.html)